 The District adopts an annual budget to include cost of administration, capital outlay, and promotion and sustaining programs.
-Budgeted sales tax revenues were \$31.6 million and actual sales tax revenues were over \$33.0 million due to greater than expected upturn in receipts.
-Investment returns exceeded budget by \$0.7 million as funds available from delayed projects were invested at higher than expected rates, mainly in U.S. Treasuries.
-Contributions and grants of over \$5.3 million were received during the year.
-This revenue was budgeted as \$10.8 million, but was lower than budget as grants based on reimbursable expenses were not collected due to delays in project design and construction schedules.
-It is anticipated these funds will be collected in 2020 as the projects are completed.
+Budgeted sales tax revenues were lowered in early 2020 to \$25.0 million in anticipation of negatively impacted retail sales due to COVID-19.
+Actual sales tax revenues were \$29.7 million as retail sales were higher than projected.
+Investment returns were in line with budgeted amounts.
+Contributions and grants of over \$1.9 million were received during the year.
+This revenue was budgeted as \$4.2 million, but was lower than budget due to project delays.
+Remaining budgeted contribution and grant revenues will be received as the delayed projects continue in 2021.

-Actual project and capital expenditures of \$18.8 million were less than the budgeted amount of \$37.8 million.
-Actual expenditures were less than budget due to delays in construction schedules.
-It is anticipated that most of these projects will be completed in 2020.
+Actual project and capital expenditures of \$13.1 million were less than the budgeted amount of \$21.2 million.
+Actual expenditures were less than budget due to project delays.